-Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend
+Rubina Dilaik & Abhinav Shukla's Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Others Attend

 Nia Sharma

 Nia Sharma shared a few pictures from the reception party on her Instagram story.
-The actress looked gorgeous in white off-shoulder dress.
+The actress looked gorgeous in a white off-shoulder dress.

 Vikas Kalantri